lucasvtiradentes/tscanner/README.md

 ## 🎺 Overview<a href="#TOC"><img align="right" src="./.github/image/up_arrow.png" width="22"></a>

-Tscanner is a fast, flexible code quality scanner for TypeScript codebases.
-Enforce project-specific patterns, detect anti-patterns, and validate architectural conventions with 23+ built-in rules or custom regex patterns.
+Tscanner is a high-performance code quality scanner for TypeScript codebases.
+Catch code quality issues with 24+ built-in rules or define project-specific patterns using regex, scripts, or AI validation.
+Integrates seamlessly with CI/CD, git hooks, and development workflows.

 <table>
 <tr>